 Stage Y/N Reason 1.
 Is the NP subject to preparation and/or adoption by a national, regional or local authority OR prepared by an authority for adoption through a legislative procedure by Parliament or Government?
 (Art.
-2(a)) Y The preparation of and adoption of the NP is allowed under The Town and Country Planning Act 1990 as amended by the Localism Act 2011.
-The NP has been prepared by Dunton Bassett Parish Council (as the 'relevant body') and will be 'made' by HDC as the local authority.
+2(a)) Y The preparation of and adoption of the NP is allowed under The Town and Country Planning Act 1990 as amended by the Localism Act 2011.The NP has been prepared by Dunton Bassett Parish Council (as the 'relevant body') and will be 'made' by HDC as the local authority.
 The preparation of NPs is subject to the following regulations: The Neighbourhood Planning (General) Regulations 2012 and The Neighbourhood Planning (referendums) Regulations 2012 2.
-Is the NP required by legislative, regulatory or administrative provisions?
-(Art.
-2(a)) Y Whilst the Neighbourhood Plan is not a requirement and is optional under the provisions of The Town and Country Planning Act 1990 as amended by the Localism Act 2011, it will if 'made', form part of the Development Plan for the District.
+Is the NP required by legislative, regulatory or administrative provisions? ( Art.
+2(a) ) Y Whilst the Neighbourhood Plan is not a requirement and is optional under the provisions of The Town and Country Planning Act 1990 as amended by the Localism Act 2011, it will if 'made', form part of the Development Plan for the District.
 It is therefore important that the screening process considers whether it is likely to have significant environmental effects and hence whether SEA is required under the Directive.
 3. Is the NP prepared for agriculture, forestry, fisheries, energy, industry, transport, waste management, water management, telecommunications, tourism, town and country planning or land use, AND does it set a framework for future development consent of projects in Annexes I and II (see Appendix 2) to the EIA Directive?
 (Art 3.2(a)) N Whilst the NP covers a wide range of land use issues and allocations, it does not set the framework for future development consent of projects in Annexes I and II to the EIA Directive (see Appendix 2 for list).
 4. Will the NP, in view of its likely effect on sites, require an assessment for future development under Article 6 or 7 of the Habitats Directive?
 (Art.
 3.2 (b)) N Dunton Bassett NP is unlikely to have a substantial effect on the Natura 2000 network of protected sites.
 The Plan allocates one site for housing which in the opinion of Historic England will have a detrimental effect on the scheduled monument.
+The Qualifying Body has commissioned a Strategic Heritage Assessment (RPS Aug 2021) which states that there will be less than substantial impact on above ground heritage assets due to the development site within its setting.
 A Habitat Regulations Assessment (HRA) has been undertaken as part of the Local Plan preparation.
 The assessment concludes that the Local Plan will not have a likely significant effect on any internationally important wildlife sites either alone or in conjunction with other plans and projects.
 These conclusions are based on the fact that no such sites are located within the district and no impact pathways were identified linking internationally important wildlife sites outside of the district (e.g. Rutland Water SPA/Ramsar site) to development within Harborough District.
-The Local Plan HRA considered but dismissed the following sites from the analysis due to a combination of distance and absence of impact pathways linking it to the District: